artemis-sbs/sbs_utils/sphinx/tickdispatcher.rst

 Example: Stopping a task
 -------------------------
-The following fill run as task and stop it when a condition is met.
+The following will run as task and stop it when a condition is met.

 .. code-block:: python